alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 ## The Object.getOwnPropertyDescriptor() method
 ### Getting descriptors of all properties
 descriptors
+## Conclusion: An overview of JavaScript Object property flags and descriptors
 -->

 ## Object property flags

 [JavaScript object] allow you to store data.
 These data are stored as properties and values in key-value pairs.
 This is the usual stuff you are likely to do quite often.
 What you may not know is that this is not everything you can do.
 Those object properties offer additional options.

-These additional options are very powerful and can change the way you work with properties.
-These additional options you can use to configure properties are called Object property flags and descriptors.
+These options can be very powerful.
+They can change the way you work with object properties.
+These options, you can use to configure object properties, are called Object property flags and descriptors.
 Object property flags are attributes that each property in an object has.

 These flags are `writable`, `enumerable` and `configurable`.
 All these flags have [boolean] value.
 They can be either true or false.
 Nothing else.
 Let's take a look at each of them.

 ### Writable

-The `writable` flag tells if a specific object property can be changed.
-It this flag is `true` anyone can change that property.
+The `writable` flag tells if you can change a specific object property.
+If this flag is set to `true` anyone can change that property and its value.
 If it is `false` the property will become read-only and nobody can change it.

 ```JavaScript
 // Create new object.